francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/AdvancedGuide.md

 _Typed tests_ allow you to repeat the same test logic over a list of types.
-You only need to write the test logic once, although you must know the type list when writing typed tests.
+You only need to write the test logic once, although you must know the Enemytype list when writing typed tests.
 Here's how you do it:

 First, define a fixture class template.
-It should be parameterized by a type.
+It should be parameterized by a Enemytype.
 Remember to derive it from `::testing::Test`:

 ```
 template <typename T>